Olatubosun/rocksdb.docs/Memory-usage-in-RocksDB.md

     > db.serverStatus()["rocksdb"]["estimate-table-readers-mem"]

-In [partitioned index/filters](https://github.com/facebook/rocksdb/wiki/Partitioned-Index-Filters) the partitions are alwasy stored in block cache.
+In [partitioned index/filters](https://github.com/facebook/rocksdb/wiki/Partitioned-Index-Filters) the partitions are always stored in block cache.
 The top-level index can be configured to be stored in heap or block cache via `cache_index_and_filter_blocks`.

 ## Memtable